memios β€” Move Through Cancer. Live Beyond It.

 The gap is unconscionable.

 Cancer treatment is one of the greatest physical and emotional challenges a human being can face.
-Chemotherapy, radiation, surgery, and hormone therapy are powerful medicines.
-They also come with devastating side effects: fatigue that doesn't lift, muscle that wastes away, hearts damaged by the drugs meant to save a life, minds clouded by the very treatment fighting for clarity.
+Chemotherapy, radiation, surgery, and hormone therapy are powerful medicines β€” and they come with devastating side effects: fatigue that does not lift, muscle that wastes away, hearts damaged by the drugs meant to save a life.

 For decades, the instinct was to rest.
 To protect.
 To wait.
 That instinct was wrong.

-Most remarkably: for breast, colorectal, and prostate cancer, regular exercise in survivorship is now linked to reduced recurrence risk and improved survival.
-Movement may not just help patients feel better.
-It may help keep the cancer from coming back.
+For breast, colorectal, and prostate cancer, accumulating evidence links regular exercise in survivorship to reduced recurrence risk and improved survival.[11]
+Movement may not just help patients feel better β€” it may help keep the cancer from coming back.

 Cancer-Related Fatigue

-Affects 80% of patients in active treatment.
-Exercise reduces fatigue severity by up to 50% — outperforming every pharmaceutical intervention studied.
-It is the most effective treatment available.
+Exercise reduces fatigue severity by up to 50% β€” outperforming every pharmaceutical intervention studied.[6]
+It is the most effective treatment available for the most common side effect of cancer treatment.

 Heart Protection